-For example, you may sell mobile phone covers.
-You can have your logo printed somewhere on the product and feature it prominently in some of the images on your listing.
+For instance, you may sell mobile phone covers.
+If this is the case (no pun intended) then, you can have your logo printed somewhere on the product and feature it prominently in some of the images on your listing.
 Customers will expect their order to look like the photo, and the Amazon copycat may be dissuaded when your product is difficult to replicate.

 Unique packaging will also make your product — and the general experience customers have with your brand — more difficult to imitate.
 You can put your product in a special gift bag or box and describe it in the listing.